JosephArcila/tactos/README.md

 </p>

 - Hovering over "Ver más >" gives you a brief self-description of the contact.
-- Clicking on "CONTACTO" directs you to their WhatsApp number.
+- Clicking on "CONTACTO" (contact) directs you to their WhatsApp number.
-- By clicking on "Danos tu opinión" it redirects you to our WhatsApp number to listen to comments.
+- By clicking on "Danos tu opinión" (give us your opinion) it redirects you to our WhatsApp number to listen to feedback.
-- By clicking on "Te lo encontramos" you are redirected to the following form where you can specify the person you are looking for to help you. https://docs.google.com/forms/d/e/1FAIpQLScQJmsuWf9TVJwN9KThfqsN5I68m7FKcanrPJg1w5w54xrYrA/viewform?embedded=true
+- By clicking on "Te lo encontramos"(We find them for you) you are redirected to the following form where you can specify the person you are looking for to help you. https://docs.google.com/forms/d/e/1FAIpQLScQJmsuWf9TVJwN9KThfqsN5I68m7FKcanrPJg1w5w54xrYrA/viewform?embedded=true

 ## Instalations needed to run the code